PhilBoileau/UCB-poster-template/README.md

    `logos/` directory.
 5. Update the bibliography file: `refs.bib`.
 This template uses the `natbib` package.
-5. Build the poster using the provided `Makefile` by typing `make all` in the command line.
+5. Build the poster using the provided `Makefile` by running `make all` in the command line.

 ## Examples